imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

   - Slice with a nodule might have different features than a normal slice
   - Preserves slice-by-slice information for temporal analysis
 - Use case: Input to subsequent temporal attention layers
+- softmax
+  - Purpose: Creates proper probability weights that sum to 1
+  - Properties:
+    - Normalization: All weights sum to 1 across spatial locations
+    - Non-negative: All values between 0 and 1
+    - Differentiable: Gradients flow properly during backpropagation
+    - Interpretable: Each weight represents "proportion of attention"
+    - Intuition: "How much should I focus on each pixel?
+Pixel A gets 53% of my attention, pixel B gets 26%, etc."

 hidden - Flattened Global Representation
 - Shape: (B, T*C) = (B, T*512)